METHADRENALINE/Shelley/README.md

 When the server is offline, Shelley can show a Start button.
 When the server is offline or marked as starting, it can show Restart system button.
 These controls are only for unplanned outages.

+Spammed recovery actions for the same target are protected by a cooldown.
+This prevents several people from sending Start or Restart system commands to the same server at almost the same time.

 Admins also have slash commands for the same kind of remote action.

+Shelley keeps a record of recovery actions and their results for the configured retention period.
+This includes actions started from recovery buttons as well as admin commands.